 Artist Residency at East of Elsewhere

-Artists will be invited to show their work in an ’at homes’ style event at the end of their stay.
+Since September 2017 East of Elsewhere has hosted a wide spectrum of international artists in its East Berlin abode.
+All residents were invited to show their work in an ’at homes’ style event at the end of their stay.
 Inspired by the Bloomsbury Group’s intimate gatherings under the same name, the ’at homes’ series consist of one night only salons where the resident is invited to present a current project.
 The ‘at homes’ are designed to create a safe space for presentation and discussion of ideas that are not yet fully formed.
-Please send CV, statement of intention and desired dates to firstname.lastname@example.org.
-Applications are accepted on a rolling basis.

 Previous residents of East of Elsewhere

 Noy Haimovitz is a multi-media artist based in Tel-Aviv.
 Through an joint open call by East of Elsewhere and the Bezalel Academy of Arts and Design in Jerusalem, Noy was selected to spend the summer at EoE.
 His work produced over the course of the residency was presented in his At Home 'Do Not Feed The Goose', showcasing his creative exploration into the feelings of expectation and disappointment through the creation of a series of 'Art Traps'.